Artist

 How much does The Weeknd make in a year?

-The Weeknd is modeled at $11M-$39M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+The Weeknd is estimated at $11M-$39M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does The Weeknd still make money?